Catchfire: Filming

-The original screenplay was written by Rachel Kronstadt Mann, then re-written by Ann Louise Bardach, who was hired by Hopper and producer Steven Reuther.
-During the 1988 Writers Guild of America strike, Hopper hired Alex Cox to do another polish on the script while the film was shooting.
-Hopper released a director's cut of the film in the United States on cable television titled Backtrack, which runs 18 minutes longer than the theatrical version.

-Reception
+Post-production

+In a 1990 interview, Hopper referred to the film's post-production as "...a vortex of a Vestron cesspool.
+It was a victim of bankruptcy and greed."
+Hopper, who was used to having final cut privilege, was removed from editing by the producers.
+Approximately a half-hour of footage was cut, and most of Michel Colombier's original music was replaced with new score by Curt Sobel.
+Hopper disowned the theatrical cut and was took the "Alan Smithee" pseudonym for his directing credit.

+Critical reception

 The film was not well received by critics.
 Variety wrote: "Somewhere in here is a dark, sassy picture, but the final product is more like a jigsaw with half the pieces.
 Apart from Foster who's strong, shrewd and sexy, thesping is vaudeville all the way.
 Pesci rants and raves, Stockwell shows a nice line in a low-key comedy, Ward looks like he hasn't been shown the whole script, and Hopper has a go at Humphrey Bogart in shades".
 Greg Wroblewski wrote: "It's a mediocre film, with often illogical, even incomprehensible plot twists and poor character development."

+Director's cut

+Hopper released a director's cut of the film in the United States on cable television titled Backtrack, which runs 18 minutes longer than the theatrical version and restores Colombier's original score.
+This version has since been released on VHS, DVD and Blu-ray.
+He referred to the restored version as "one of my finer films."